 Jason Kenny won sprint silver as Great Britain picked up two more medals on the final day of the World Cup event in Melbourne, taking their total to seven.

+Olympic silver medallist Kenny missed out to Australian Shane Perkins in the final, with GB's Matt Crampton seventh.
 The European champion GB men's pursuit team, Ed Clancy, Steven Burke, Luke Rowe and Andrew Tennant,could only take bronze behind Australia and Russia.

 And Victoria Pendleton missed out on the top 12 in the women's keirin.